markedjs/marked/docs/demo/quickref.md

 ****************************
 _ _ _ _ _ _ _

 Those three all produced horizontal lines.
-Keep in mind that three hyphens under any text turns that text into a heading, so add a blank like if you use hyphens.
+Keep in mind that three hyphens under any text turns that text into a heading, so add a blank line if you use hyphens.

 Images
 ------